O-Gon Kwon: In Korea

-Judge and Vice-President
+International Tribunal for the former Yugoslavia

 The International Criminal Tribunal for the former Yugoslavia (ICTY) is an entity which is chartered as a court of law by the United Nations to investigate and prosecute war crimes, which occurred throughout the Balkans in the 1990s.
 The Tribunal adjudicated conflict atrocities such as ethnic cleansing, war crimes, genocide, and crimes against humanity.
 In 2001, O-Gon Kwon was sworn in as Judge of the Tribunal on 17 November.
 As one of the Tribunal's judges his responsibilities included determining the guilt or innocence of those accused of perpetrating war crimes during the Balkan conflict, and he was tasked with passing sentence on the convicted.

+At the ICTY, Kwon served on the bench which heard the trial of Slobodan Milošević, and has also been involved in several pre-trial proceedings, contempt trials and sentencing judgments.
+Judge Kwon also sat on the bench hearing the case of Prosecutor v.
+Popović et al. He was also a member of the Referral Bench, which determines whether certain cases pending before the Tribunal are suitable to be referred for trial in national courts.
+In addition, he is a member of the Tribunal's Rules Committee, which is charged with proposing additions and modifications to the Rules of Procedure and Evidence.
-By virtue of a mandate (elected by his peers), he became Vice President of the International Criminal Tribunal for the former Yugoslavia in November 2008.

-Kwon was re-elected to a new two-year term as Vice President in November 2009.
+By virtue of a mandate (elected by his peers), he became Vice-President of the International Criminal Tribunal for the former Yugoslavia in November 2008.
+Kwon was re-elected to a new two-year term as Vice-President in November 2009.

-In 2011, Kwon was elected by the Coalition for the International Criminal Court (CICC) as one of the five members in the Independent Panel on International Criminal Court Judicial Elections.